 CLG is an intermediate holding company for Great-West Lifeco's businesses in the EU.
-In the main, its risk profile reflects the consolidated risk profiles of its subsidiaries, in particular, its main four regulated insurance and reinsurance subsidiaries: Canada Life Limited, Irish Life Assurance plc, Canada Life International Reinsurance Limited and Canada Life Assurance Europe plc.
+In the main, its risk profile reflects the consolidated risk profiles of its subsidiaries, in particular, its main four regulated insurance and reinsurance subsidiaries: CLL, ILA, CLReI and CLE.
+In 2018, CLG acquired MGMA which is currently a standalone insurance subsidiary of CLG but whose insurance business is planned to be transferred into CLL in early 2020.